 Using top quality gear is an excellent way to prevent unforeseen technical issues.
 As you gain more experience, you will quickly learn that inexpensive lighting does not stand up to professional use.
 It can (and most likely will) let you down at the worst possible time — when clients are on set.

 When choosing lighting, the phrase "the poor man always pays twice" comes to mind.
 Essentially what it means is that if you buy cheaply made products, you will end up buying replacements and spending more than if you purchased what you really wanted in the first place.
 Here are my picks for the best lighting systems that can grow with you as your photography skills develop.
+If you're interested in receiving the comprehensive photography education needed to launch your own business, check out NYIP's complete professional photography course to get started.

 Best Bang For the Buck: Elinchrom